 - Can It Be Prevented?

-The placenta plays an important role during pregnancy, by providing the growing baby with oxygen and the nutrients needed for development.
+The placenta plays a vital role during pregnancy, by providing the growing baby with oxygen and the nutrients needed for development.
 It forms during pregnancy and attaches itself to the wall of the uterus around six to ten days after conception.
 A healthy placenta is vital for a healthy pregnancy, as it ensures that the baby develops as normal.
-However, in some cases, the placenta may not develop correctly, it could affect the baby’s growth.
-Placental abnormalities such as circumvallate placenta can affect the health of the growing baby.
-However, as a to-be mother, you should know that circumvallate placenta is a very rare condition and can be detected in an ultrasound.
+However, in some cases, the placenta may not develop correctly, which could affect the baby’s growth.
+Placental abnormalities, such as circumvallate placenta, can affect the health of the growing baby.
+However, as a to-be mother, you should know that circumvallate placenta is a very rare condition and can be easily detected during an ultrasound.
 Read on to know more about this condition and how it can be managed.

 What Is Circumvallate Placenta?

-When the growth of the placenta results in an abnormal shape, it is called the circumvallate placenta.
-Here, the chorionic plate of the placenta is too small.
-When the chorionic plate is too small, the membranes of the fetal side double back during development.
+When the growth of the placenta results in an abnormal shape, it is called circumvallate placenta.
+Here, the chorionic plate of the placenta is too small, causing the membranes of the foetal side to double back during development.
 It occurs around the edges of the placenta.
-This will sometimes result in the fetus getting fewer nutrients.
+This will sometimes result in the foetus getting fewer nutrients.

-There are times when doctors don’t notice this problem during pregnancy and would notice it only after the delivery.
-Although the diagnosis is difficult, the condition can be detected during ultrasound scans, around 20 weeks of pregnancy.
+There are times when doctors don’t notice this problem during pregnancy and would notice it only after delivery.
+Although the diagnosis is difficult, the condition can be detected during ultrasound scans conducted around 20 weeks of pregnancy.

 What Causes Circumvallate Placenta?

-The exact reason for why it happens and what causes it is not yet known to researchers.
+The exact reason for why this condition occurs and what causes it is not yet known to researchers.
 If you’ve been diagnosed with this condition, the best you can do is follow your doctor’s instructions, take rest, and eat healthy.

 Who Can Get Circumvallate Placenta?